 Do you feel like you have great potential, but can’t seem to get organized?
 Maybe you are struggling to focus and waste time trying to get started on a task, or aren’t sure how to begin to prioritize.
-Perhaps you are here because you are worried about your child who is struggling with school: not turning in assignments, blurting out answers in class, never really knowing when homework assignments are due.
+Perhaps you are here because you are worried about your child who is struggling with school: not turning in assignments, struggling with focus, never really knowing when homework assignments are due.
 You dread constantly hearing the teacher report: “not putting forth full effort.”

 Sometimes smart, driven people have a hard time organizing their lives.

 The good news is, organizational skills, time management, and sharpening your focus can ALL be learned with the help of an ADHD therapist.
 This is where I come in, as a neuropsychologist specializing in ADHD.
 I help tweens, teens, and adults reach their full potential, despite living with ADHD.
 First, let’s learn more…